How to connect android auto wireless?

 2. Keep Bluetooth, Wi-Fi and Location Services turned on

-Wireless Android Auto requires pairing your phone with the car via BT, then transfers data over Wi-Fi
+Wireless Android Auto requires pairing your phone with the car via BT, then transfers data over Wi-Fi.
+Make sure your car's infotainment system and your phone are connected to the same Wi-Fi network.

 For most phones, press and hold the power button for 30 seconds or tap Restart on the screen to reboot.